-A three-wire sensor has 3 wires present.
-Two power wires and one load wire.
+A three-wire sensor has 3 wires present: two power wires and one load wire.
 The power wires will connect to a power supply and the remaining wire to some type of load.
 The load is a device that is being controlled by the sensor.
 The most common type of load would be a PLC (programmable logic controller) DC input.
-Other examples of a load could be a relay or machine alarm, just make sure the load rating of the sensor is not exceeded.
+Other examples of a load could be a relay or machine alarm.
+Just make sure the load rating of the sensor is not exceeded.
 A typical 3-wire DC sensor’s output has a rating of 100mA to 200mA.

-So there you have it!
+There you have it!
 As you can see wiring a 3-wire sensor is not too difficult.